aliakbarRashidi/transporter/README.md

 ## Quick start: sending and receiving messages

+One complete and fully-commented example is available in the [examples/ folder](https://github.com/GuiTeK/transporter/tree/master/examples) of the repository.
+It features a client sending a test message to a local server using Boost.Asio TCP sockets.

 ### Creating network messages

 Before you can send or receive any message, you must create it.
 A network message is a class: